-When a JOHSC is formed, the worker and employer representatives will each select one of their own members to act as a co-chair (for a minimum commitment of two years).
+When a JOHSC is formed, the worker and employer representatives will each select one of their own members to act as a co-chair (for a minimum commitment of 2 years).

 In the event that a co-chair decides to step down before the 2 years, it is recommended that the co-chair provide a minimum of 2 month advance notice.
 To avoid disruptions in such situations, it is recommended that alternate co-chairs are voted in to support the transition phase to allow for time to formally vote in new co-chairs.
 The alternate co-chairs will assume co-chair duties for any monthly meetings between the time the co-chair steps down and new co-chairs are elected.
-The alternate cochair will also assume co-chair duties for any monthly meetings that the current elected co-chair is unable to attend.
+The alternate co-chair will also assume co-chair duties for any monthly meetings that the current elected co-chair is unable to attend.

 After the co-chair fulfills their 2 year minimum commitment: